Vikash-8090-Yadav/Future.WebNet/Frontend-Projects/Finance Tracker/README.md

 ## **Description **

-- developed usin HTML, CSS and javascript.
+- developed using HTML, CSS, and javascript.
-- it is a beginner friendly project developed to track your daily expenses.
+- it is a beginner-friendly project developed to track your daily expenses.

 <br>